samuelaguilera/fresh-forms-for-gravity/readme.txt

 If you're not using any of the above embedding methods you can still use Fresh Forms with a filter to pass the ID number of the posts where you want to run Fresh forms.
 You can also make Fresh Forms to add a cookie when a form is detected to use this cookie as a way to skip caching for hosts using Varnish based caching.
 Please see FAQ for more details.

-There's no options page, and **nothing is saved on the database**.
-Nothing!
+There's no options page.
+Only the plugin version is saved to the database to be able to handle actions after an update when needed, **no other data is stored**.

 It should work with any caching plugin with support for DONOTCACHEPAGE constant, and proxies respecting the use Cache-Control HTTP header.